kianho/pconpy/README.md

 The original source code associated with the article is obsolete but can still be accessed from the [`legacy` branch](https://github.com/kianho/pconpy/tree/legacy) of this repository.

+## Current status
+### March 6, 2015
+- Distance and contact maps can only be generated using the CA-CA distance measure at the moment.
+The remaining measures are still in development.
+- Hydrogen bond maps can be generated.

 ## About